Bighairymtnman/Prayerbook/README.md

 ## About The Project

 The Prayerbook App was built to provide a distraction-free way to access a curated collection of 24 written prayers.
-It is designed with simplicity and reverence in mind—like a digital prayer book.
+It is designed with simplicity and reverence.

 This app uses the same technology stack as the Journal and Bible apps and is packaged as a lightweight, cross-platform desktop application using Electron.